Shiv-aurora/creative-ai-research/README.md

-# CreativeAI: Creativity Under Constraints

-This repository implements a local-first research harness for studying LLM creativity as a novelty-appropriateness frontier.

-## Implemented Capabilities
+# CreativeAI

+**Creativity under constraints** — a local-first research harness for studying how large language models trade **novelty** against **appropriateness** when generation is bounded by task structure, decoding, and compute.

+This repository is **ongoing research** by **Shivam Arora**.
+The codebase was recently made public while the full experimental stack (scripts, phase configs, and reproducibility paths) is still being exercised and hardened.
+Treat interfaces, default grids, and auxiliary scripts as **live**: they may change as runs complete and analysis tightens.
+Issues and reproducibility reports are welcome.

+---

+## Why this project exists

+Creativity in humans and machines is rarely “more random = more creative.”
+Psychometric and cognitive work typically treats creative products as lying on a **frontier**: outputs should be **original** relative to a reference class *and* **appropriate** to the goal — novelty without fit is not the same construct.
+For LLMs, that tension is operational: temperature, best-of-N, iterative refinement, and instruction style all move points on a novelty–appropriateness plane in ways that are easy to confound with generic fluency or length.

+**CreativeAI** is a deliberately **instrumented** harness: every run records immutable metadata (identifiers, git revision, model and backend fingerprints, quantization, timestamps), supports multiple **tasks** and **generation methods**, attaches **automatic scores** (with explicit failure modes and calibration hooks), and ships **analysis** utilities so comparisons can be made under **matched compute** and **paired prompts** where possible.
+The goal is not a single leaderboard score but **traceable** evidence about *where* on the frontier different stacks sit — and how homogeneous “creative” outputs are across seeds and methods.

+---

+## What is implemented today

-- Reproducible run records with immutable manifests (`run_id`, git hash, model hash, backend, quantization, timestamp).
+- **Run ledger**: reproducible run records with immutable manifests (`run_id`, git hash, model hash, backend, quantization, timestamp).
-- Tasks: `dat`, `cdat`, `aut`.
+- **Tasks**: `dat`, `cdat`, `aut` (divergent-style probes with different scoring geometry).
-- Methods: `one_shot`, `best_of_k_one_shot`, `restlessness_best`, `restlessness_last_iter`, `restlessness_adaptive`, `brainstorm_then_select`.
+- **Methods**: `one_shot`, `best_of_k_one_shot`, `restlessness_best`, `restlessness_last_iter`, `restlessness_adaptive`, `brainstorm_then_select`.
-- Scoring: novelty, appropriateness, usefulness proxy, failure flags.
+- **Scoring**: novelty, appropriateness, a conservative usefulness proxy, and structured failure flags.
-- Analysis: frontier plots with bootstrap CIs, base-vs-instruct shift, best-of-N under token budget, paired prompt-level deltas, compute-matched summaries, efficiency tables.
+- **Analysis**: frontier plots with bootstrap confidence intervals, base-vs-instruct shifts, best-of-N under token budget, paired prompt-level deltas, compute-matched summaries, efficiency tables.
-- Homogeneity audit: nearest-neighbor similarity, compactness, self-BLEU, diversity index (pooled or task-stratified).
+- **Homogeneity audit**: nearest-neighbor similarity, compactness, self-BLEU, diversity index (pooled or task-stratified).
-- Human calibration helpers: stratified rating slice + calibration gate metrics.
+- **Human calibration**: stratified rating slices and calibration gate metrics.
-- Cross-backend trend comparison utility (MPS vs CUDA runs).
+- **Cross-backend comparison**: e.g. MPS vs CUDA trend checks.
-- Strict JSON generation mode with retry budget and parse provenance tracking.
+- **Strict JSON generation**: retry budget with parse provenance.
-- Runtime health gate + cell quarantine + session lineage checks.
+- **Operational guards**: runtime health gate, cell quarantine, session lineage checks.
-- Token/call accounting on every run for compute-matched analysis.
+- **Accounting**: token and call counts on every run for compute-matched analysis.

+For broader literature positioning and open questions, see `deep-research-report.md` (research notes; not a substitute for cited papers in any eventual write-up).

+---

 ## Install